 Add to that some fabulous espresso and bulk-brew filter coffee from the local Clifton Coffee Roasters, plus the occasional filter coffee roasted on-site, and you’re onto a winner.
 And that’s without mentioning the craft beer or the wine or even the all-day brunch menu, complete with specials, which magically appears at weekends.

 You can read more of my thoughts after the gallery.

-Whiteladies Road is rapidly becoming a Bristol speciality coffee hub, Bakesmiths squeezing in just down from the Boston Tea Party and just up from Brew (which I’ve still to visit).
+Whiteladies Road is rapidly becoming a Bristol speciality coffee hub, Bakesmiths squeezing in just down from the Boston Tea Party and just up from Brew (which I’ve finally managed to write-up).
 The sadly-missed Joe’s Coffee was just around the corner and it’s not far to the excellent Tradewind Espresso.
 Bakesmiths is in good company then.